TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/PageTsconfig/Mod/WebList.rst

     :type: array of presets

     ..  versionadded:: 13.2
-        A new feature has been introduced, adding the ability to pick the exported data columns from a list of configurable presets.
+        A new function has been introduced that makes it possible to select the data columns to be exported from a list of configurable presets.

     This property adds presets of preselected fields to the download area in the :guilabel:`Web > List` backend module.